Skip to content

 Quota-based routing for logs

 Quota rules cap total ingestion per entity type.
-Quota-based routing adds a second control layer within the TCO log pipeline: it lets you downgrade or block specific subsets of logs as your daily quota is consumed, instead of relying only on fixed priorities or waiting until you hit a hard cap.
+Quota-based routing adds a second control layer within the TCO log pipeline: it lets you downgrade or block specific subsets of logs as your daily quota is consumed, instead of relying only on fixed priorities or waiting until you reach a hard cap.

 You do not need to configure quota rules to use quota-based routing — they are independent features that can be used separately or together.